Selected working papers

 What are the implications of climate for state-society relations?
 Economic, physiological, and social pressures brought about by climate change can provide new opportunities for citizens to learn about: the loyalty of political leaders; the security capacity of the state; and their ability to rely on members of their own community.
 Thus successful political mobilization is likely in the wake of climate change.
 We develop a model of collective action in the presence of climate shocks and show that uncertainty about causal attribution can lead citizens to rationally under-estimate environmental impacts, attributing observed outcomes instead to features of their political environment.
 We provide evidence for our claims using geocoded weather data and a unique household-level panel survey from India.
 Unusually high temperatures reduce trust in leaders and security forces while increasing intra-community cooperation.
 High temperatures also increase voter turnout, rates of anti-incumbent voting, and the frequency of non-violent anti-government protest.

-Globalization, unions and robots: The effects of automation on the power of labor and policymaking.
-Mimeo, New York University.
-2024.
-(Job market paper) (Submitted)
+Unions and robots: The effects of automation on the power of labor and policymaking.
+Submitted.

 Abstract